slocka/use-query-params-state/README.md

 }
 ```

 Note: When updating the query params state, the change is automatically reflected in the URL query string.
-In fact, use-query-params-state does not create any local state, it uses the URL as the unique source of truth and derives the query params state from the current query string and the provided schema.
+In fact, use-query-params-state does not create any local state, it uses the URL as the only source of truth and derives the query params state from the current query string and the provided schema.

 ### Usage of useQueryParamsState across multiple components